- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 The land was originally called Ranlet Parcel.
 It was purchased in 1908.
 This field was in 1917 given by the parks division of the city over to the playgrounds division.
 It was called the Beech Street Grounds or the Beech Street Playground.

 stop 7 – Oakdale Neighborhood

-Oakdale starts on the other side of Beech Street.
+Oakdale (LOCATION) starts on the other side of Beech Street.
 It was formed as a streetcar suburb in the late 1890s.

 stop 8 – MacKenzie Field

 Once called the Ball Tract, the Range, and the Beech Street Grounds, now it is called MacKenzie Field.
-It was dedicated with that name on September 4 1939 to honor John MacKenzie for his heroism on the USS Remlick on December 17 1917.
+(LOCATION) It was dedicated with that name on Labor Day September 4 1939 to honor John MacKenzie for his heroism on the USS Remlick on December 17 1917.